-The proud residents of Rigolet have come together to build the world’s longest boardwalk, a stunning 9 km trek to Burnt Wood Cove that will take you along the waterfront and between the forest and the shore.
+The proud residents of Rigolet have come together to build the world’s longest boardwalk.
+This stunning 9 km trek to Burnt Wood Cove will take you along the waterfront and between the forest and the shore.

 There are several lookout points along the way which give greats views of breathtaking Rigolet, the surrounding area, and its abundant marine life.
 Located at the top of the hill, just before reaching Burnt Wood Cove, is a gazebo, seating area, viewfinder, and storyboards.